6 surprising foods people ate on the homefront of World War I

 foods during world war i

-Here are 6 surprising foods that people ate on the homefront of World War I:
+Here are six surprising foods that people ate on the home front of World War I:

 1. Cornmeal Mush

-We’re not talking about Frosted Flakes or even Corn Flakes here, we’re talking about cornmeal itself.
-The U.S. government needed wheat for the front lines and it wanted civilian consumers to cut back on their consumption of the grains.
-America has long been a corn-powered nation and now the government needed to double down on the staple crop.
+We’re not talking about Frosted Flakes or even Corn Flakes here; we’re talking about cornmeal itself.
+The U.S. government needed wheat for the front lines, and it wanted civilian consumers to cut back on their consumption of the grain.
+America has long been a corn-powered nation, and now the government needed to double down on the staple crop.

-Cornmeal with a little water or milk added turns into a porridge-like substance, and could be sweetened with maple syrup.
-Sometimes people would add a little milk to the bowl for thinner consistency, and sometimes they would fry a thicker version of it in little slices.
+Cornmeal, when mixed with a bit of water or milk, forms a porridge-like substance that can be sweetened with maple syrup.
+Sometimes people would add a little milk to the bowl for a thinner consistency, and sometimes they would fry a thicker version of it in little slices.

 2. Sea Steaks and Sea Beef